blubbll/fresh-proxy/README.md

-let's have some fun with basic auth yo
+let's have some fun with freshping yo